Laminate vs Hardwood Flooring

 Back to Top

-Move the broom or hardwood vacuum in direction of the boards to remove debris between the planks.
-Then, wash with a damp cloth or mop.
+Sweep or move the hardwood vacuum in the direction of the boards to clean out debris between the planks.
+Then, wipe with a damp cloth or mop.

 As for specifics for hardwood:

-• Buff after cleaning with a microfiber towel or cloth diaper.
+• After cleaning, buff with a microfiber towel or a cloth diaper.

 And for laminate: